modal verbs

 Could

-Could shows that something is possible in the present or
+Something is possible in the present or future.

 Future: We could go to the party tonight.